-Consider this metric about learning preference: when faced with a choice of either text or video to learn about a product or service, 72 percent of web page viewers prefer video, according to research by production company Wyzowl.
+Consider this video marketing statistic about learning preference: when faced with a choice of either text or video to learn about a product or service, 72 percent of web page viewers prefer video, according to research by production company Wyzowl.
 A benchmark report by video platform developer Vidyard reveals that almost one-third of millennials -- the largest generation in the US workforce -- prefer video-based content over other formats when researching a new B2B product or service.
 But wait, it gets even better – 79 percent of study respondents claimed a brand video convinced them to make a purchase.
 Clearly, video gets through to prospects in a way no other format can.

-What makes video such a powerful marketing tool for both B2C and B2B marketers is the way it engages with viewers on several levels.
+What makes video marketing such a powerful tool for both B2C and B2B marketers is the way it engages with viewers on several levels.
 As an impactful, effective marketing strategy component, video offers a number of benefits, including:

-Higher conversion rates According to digital marketing consultant HubSpot, including video on a landing page can increase conversions by 80 percent.
+Video content produces higher conversion rates According to digital marketing consultant HubSpot, including video on a landing page can increase conversions by 80 percent.

-Improved search engine results Google, Bing, and other major search engines are all looking for content that engages viewers.
+Video content generates improved search engine results Google, Bing, and other major search engines are all looking for content that engages viewers.
 Properly optimized video is the one tool that attracts and keeps viewers longer than anything else on a web page, improving that page’s value and boosting its search engine ranking.
 YouTube, one of the world’s most popular video-sharing platforms, is actually the second-largest search engine behind Google, making it a must for video-posting.

-Video boosts social media impact Over 90 percent of mobile video consumers share video with others.
+Video content boosts social media impact Over 90 percent of mobile video consumers share video with others.
 Promoting a video via social media can significantly increase visibility and sharing, increasing your marketing reach substantially.

-Video builds trust Content marketing is based on trust and creating long-term relationships.
+Video content builds trust Content marketing is based on trust and creating long-term relationships.
 Effective marketing videos present products in a conversational form, enabling savvy marketers to engage in a personal, one-on-one relationship with viewers, gaining their trust and breaking down barriers to convert leads into prospects and prospects into customers.